Unreal-Dan/RekordBoxSongExporter/README.md

 # RekordBoxSongExporter
-A hack for Rekordbox 6.5.0 (Windows 64bit ONLY) to export played tracks for integration with OBS
+A hack for Rekordbox 6.5.0 or 5.8.5 on Windows 64bit only.

+This will export played tracks for integration with OBS or any system that can consume the track names from a file.

 This does **NOT** poll the rekordbox database, this directly hooks rekordbox which means the output files update instantaneously when you fade into another track.